Metrics

 The Resting Respiratory Rate is calculated using data from measurements performed in a resting state over the past 2 weeks.

-When is it available?
-To obtain an initial reading, users must complete at least two Health Checks each week for two consecutive weeks.
-The first result will be available after the second Health Check in the second week.
+When is the first reading available?
+To obtain an initial reading, users must complete at least two Face Scans each week for two consecutive weeks.
+The first result will be available after the second Face Scan in the second week.

 • Week 1: Monday & Wednesday - No Resting Respiratory Rate available yet.